COVID-19 Resources & Legal Forms

 Know Your Rights Video: What to know if you have a pending loss mitigation application or active trial payment plan

-Information for tenants who live within the city of Yonkers is available here: https://www.yonkersny.gov/work/department-of-planning-development/development/community-development/emergency-rental-assistance-program
+do not live within the city of Yonkers with applications is available here: https://otda.ny.gov/programs/emergency-rental-assistance/help-applying/

 For information about reporting income changes and requesting hearings for Section 8 voucher holders, public housing tenants, and tenants in RAD housing, click here: Important rights of public housing and RAD tenants and Section 8 voucher holders

 To report a change to your income or household for Section 8, public housing tenants, and tenants in RAD housing, there is a form you can use here if you have not gotten instructions from your housing provider about how to report changes at this time: Notice of income change for Section 8, public housing, RAD.
 Note: HUD has stated that stimulus checks are NOT income that is included in a household’s rent calculation.

 To request a hearing if you received a notice from Section 8, public housing, or RAD, or if your housing provider has not responded to a request you made or you disagree with their decision about a request you made, there is a form you can use here if your housing provider has not given you a form: Hearing request for Section 8, public housing, RAD.

 Fact Sheet: HUD Tenants’ Rights – The CARES Act and NY State Law

 Fact Sheet: What To Do If You Receive a 14-Day Notice Of Eviction?

 Fact Sheet: What To Do If You Receive A 14-Day Rent Demand?